Business Day: a day (other than a Saturday, Sunday or public holiday) when banks in London are open for business.

 Specification: any specification for the Goods, including any related plans and drawings, that is supplied to the Supplier by the Customer, or produced by the Supplier and agreed in writing by the Customer.

-Supplier: SL Black Label (Sharon Lee Ltd) whose registered office is 40-42 High Street, Maldon, Essex CM9 5PN (registered in England and Wales with company number 5477673).
+Supplier: WR Davies (Sharon Lee Ltd) Trading as SL Black Label whose registered office is 40-42 High Street, Maldon, Essex CM9 5PN (registered in England and Wales with company number 5477673).

 Construction.
 In these Conditions, the following rules apply: